 — Expeditions at locations throughout New York City, inviting creativity and collaboration on the future of our waterways

 New Georges is an award-winning nonprofit theater company that has produced and developed innovative and experimental new theater by women in New York City since 1992.

 3-Legged Dog and its home, 3LD Art & Technology Center, located at 80 Greenwich Street, exist to produce original works in theater, performance, dance, media and hybrid forms and to explore the narrative possibilities created by digital technology.

 Urban Water Makers is a curatorial group driven by a group of artists and thinkers working on/in/with the water.

-THE SCIENTISTS AND MAKERS:
+THE SCIENTISTS AND EXPERTS: